 - Middle-aged men

 - People in contact with mental health services

 - People with substance use challenges

 - Autistic people

 - Unemployed

 - Those in financial hardship

-- People experiencing harmful gambling
+- People experiencing problem gambling

-- Those with access to means, such as particular job sectors

-- Veterans and those in the armed forces

-- Impact of rurality, especially around loneliness and isolation

-- Those within the agricultural and farming industries

-- Care leavers
+- Those with access to means, such as particular job sectors - Veterans and those in the armed forces - Impact of rurality, especially around loneliness and isolation - Those within the agricultural and farming industries - Care leavers

-- People who have experienced domestic abuse

-- People who have experienced sexual abuse

-- Gypsy Roma Travellers

-In addition to the higher risk groups listed above, we will remain open to new data that might highlight other groups.
 We will improve our data utilisation and understanding, taking into account intersectionality of factors that contribute to suicide.
 We will learn from past stories and put this learning into practice, targeting those higher risk groups, addressing risk factors and working with other organisations to expand our reach.
 Using a settings-based approach will be crucial to any intervention development and delivery.
 By working with different settings to strengthen community action, develop skills and knowledge (through training) and create supportive environments, we aim to have a larger impact.